hr567/Ana/README.md

 Run Ana on the localhost with default configuration.

 Root permission is needed.
+If you try to run Ana in docker container, you must pass `--privileged` to docker.

 Run `cargo run -- --help` for more information.

 ### Test

-`cargo test`
+`cargo test -- --test-threads=1`

-Testing Ana needs root permission to read and write to cgroups and other functions.
+Testing Ana needs root permission to read and write to cgroups and implement some other functions.

 If you find that the time usage is less than time limit but the status is TLE, try again with less `judge_threads`.

-You can use `cargo test -- --test-threads=1` on some computers to avoid some testing failures.

 # Client